Introduction

 In this year's survey we asked almost twice as many questions, with the aim of getting a more complete view of our private, institutional and business clients’ attitudes to ESG.
 In this year’s survey we focus additionally on issues such as respondents’ knowledge of underlying ESG concepts, biodiversity issues and nature-related risks, and investor confidence in the abilities of financial institutions in regards of different ESG related issues.

 We have also tried to highlight any broad changes in our clients’ attitudes towards ESG investment between 2021 and 2022.
 This has been a period of continued ESG development and growth in most (but not all) types of ESG assets under management (Figure 1).
 Over the last year, however, ESG investment has also experienced a number of headwinds, both around methods and performance, and this has encouraged a much-needed debate about what exactly ESG should be.
-As we argued in a previous special report1, we now appear to have moved from awareness and then rapid growth in ESG investment to a new third phase of ESG development characterised by a degree of consolidation and reorientation – and, potentially, changed expectations around ESG’s impact on performance and risk management.
+We now appear to have moved from awareness and then rapid growth in ESG investment to a new third phase of ESG development characterised by a degree of consolidation and reorientation – and, potentially, changed expectations around ESG’s impact on performance and risk management.
 Investors are becoming increasingly conscious of the details around ESG investment performance – both in terms of financial returns and “real world returns” (i.e. positive effects on the world around us).
 Moreover, ESG is getting more and more attention as an additional form of risk management in a rapidly changing world.

 We summarise ten key findings from the survey in the section below.
 Five of these findings highlight key areas in comparison with last year’s survey results, showing ongoing trends and confirming some existing beliefs across different areas.
 The other five findings are new.